Euro Truck Simulator 2

-The game has sold over 9 million units as of March 2021, according to a press release by Renault Trucks.

-Game play
+In August 2023, SCS Software announced that it would be creating a new generation of their current game engine, Prism3D, in order to provide graphical and performance bonuses to PC players, while also preparing for the eventual release of console versions of the game for the Xbox Series X/S and the PlayStation 5 in 2026.

+As of August 2025, the game had sold over 15 million units.

+Gameplay

-Euro Truck Simulator 2 is a truck driving simulator with business management elements.
-Players drive articulated trucks in an open world rendition of Europe, delivering loads to a designated locations in order to be compensated with money and experience points.
+Euro Truck Simulator 2 is a truck driving simulator with elements of a business simulation game.
+Players drive articulated trucks in an open world 19:1 scale rendition of Europe, delivering loads to a designated location in order to be compensated with money and experience points.
 The payload must be delivered to the destination within a given amount of time, and with the least amount of damage to the goods as possible, in order to get the most money and experience points possible.
 Players will have to spend money on refuelling, toll costs in certain countries, and maintenance costs if damage is incurred.

-When starting out, players choose their headquarters location in any of the game map's cities.
-At first, the player can only take what is known as quick jobs—these jobs involve making hired driver deliveries while employed by a delivery company, with a provided truck and all expenses (fuel, road tolls, ferry crossings) covered.
-As the player earns money or takes bank loans, they can eventually afford to buy themselves a truck, acquire a home garage, and start accepting better-paying jobs by using their own truck instead of being a driver for hire with equipment being provided.
+When starting out, players choose the location of their headquarters in any of the game map's cities.
+At first, the player can only take what are known as 'quick jobs', effectively working as freelance drivers for other companies, with a truck provided and fuel + toll costs covered.
+As the player earns money and/or takes bank loans, they can eventually afford to buy themselves a truck, acquire additional garages, hire additional AI drivers and start accepting better-paying jobs by using their own truck instead of being a driver for hire with equipment being provided.

-Money earned in the game can be spent on upgrading or purchasing new customizable trucks and ownable trailers, hiring non-player character drivers to take on deliveries, buying more garages and expanding them to accommodate more trucks and drivers.
-The skills of the drivers hired by the player also grow with experience and the player can create a huge fleet of the trucks, each with the option of having their own trailer, and drivers to drive the fleet, in turn, expanding the business across Europe.
+Money earned in the game can be spent on upgrading or purchasing new customizable trucks and ownable trailers, hiring AI (NPC/Non-player character) drivers to take on deliveries, buying more garages and expanding them to accommodate more trucks and drivers.
+The skills of the drivers hired by the player also grow with experience and the player can create a huge fleet of the trucks, each with the option of having their own trailer, and drivers to drive them, in turn, expanding the business across Europe.

 The player gains experience points after each delivery.
 A skill point is awarded after each level-up.
-Skill points can be used to unlock deliveries that require different ADR classes, longer distance deliveries, special cargo loads, fragile cargo loads, deliveries that are urgent and eco-driving.
+Skill points can be used to unlock deliveries that require different ADR classes, longer distance deliveries, valuable cargo loads, fragile cargo loads, deliveries that are urgent and eco-driving.
 This progression allows the player to take on better-paying jobs.
 The base game features 71 cities in twelve countries, over twenty types of cargo and over fifteen fictional European companies.

-There are seven items of map downloadable content (DLC) that expand the game to more countries and locations, and multiple other truck and trailer DLCs.
+The gameplay was expanded with free updates; those brought in several new features into the game, such as the Used Truck Dealer in Update 1.49 or map reworks from over the years.